helixiora/helixiora-lorelai/readme.md

 ### Admin interface

-Very rudimentary admin interface to see what you have stored in pinecone, accessible from [https://127.0.0.1:5000/admin/pinecone]()
+Very rudimentary admin interface to see what you have stored in pinecone and run the indexer, accessible from [https://127.0.0.1:5000/admin]()

 ### Executing the Crawler

+#### From the command line

 1. Initiate the document crawling process: `./indexer.py`.
 2. Check Pinecone to ensure your documents have been indexed successfully.

+#### From the web UI

+1. Go to [https://127.0.0.1:5000/admin]() and press the indexer button
+2. Check the rq worker logs in case something goes wrong

 ### Running Test Queries